 - are committed to acting as a professional.

 - Associate Fellow (AFHEA) for those just starting to teach or support learners at university

 - Senior Fellow (SFHEA) for those with extensive teaching and understanding of teaching and learning in higher education, and experience in influencing and supporting peers

 - Principal Fellow (PFHEA) for those with recognised institution-wide, national and /or international leadership in teaching and learning in higher education.

 Free of charge for Australian National University staff.

-A personalised developmental service is also available for external applicants.
-Please contact firstname.lastname@example.org
+Under certain circumstances, a personalised developmental service is also available for applicants from institutions outside ANU.
+Please contact email@example.com

-More than 300 members of the ANU teaching community and more than 200 external colleagues have already been recognised through the EFS.
+More than 300 members of the ANU teaching community and more than 200 external colleagues have already been awarded HEA fellowships through the ANU EFS.